Spatially resolved gas-phase metallicity at z~2-3 with JWST/NIRISS: Results and Interpretations

-Several low-$z$ studies have reported a different trend. \citet{Belfiore:2017aa} and \citet{Mingozzi:2020aa} have shown using MaNGA \citep{Bundy:2015aa} data a `turnover' in the mass-metallicity gradient relation around \logM $\sim10-10.5$, such that galaxies less massive than this value exhibit steeper gradients with increasing mass, and more massive galaxies exhibit shallower gradients with increasing mass. \citet{Sanchez:2017aa} used CALIFA \citep{Sanchez:2012aa} galaxies, \citet{Poetrodjojo:2018aa} used SAMI \citep{Croom:2012aa}, and \citet{Franchetto:2021aa} studied GASP \citep{Poggianti:2017aa} galaxies to report a similar turnover in the MZGR.
+Several low-$z$ studies have reported a different observational trend. \citet{Belfiore:2017aa} and \citet{Mingozzi:2020aa} have shown using MaNGA \citep{Bundy:2015aa} data a `turnover' in the mass-metallicity gradient relation around \logM $\sim10-10.5$, such that galaxies less massive than this value exhibit steeper gradients with increasing mass, and more massive galaxies exhibit shallower gradients with increasing mass.
+The trend at the low-mass regime was further corroborated by \citet{Li:2025ac} by studying 55 nearby dwarf galaxies. \citet{Sanchez:2017aa} used CALIFA \citep{Sanchez:2012aa} galaxies, \citet{Poetrodjojo:2018aa} used SAMI \citep{Croom:2012aa}, and \citet{Franchetto:2021aa} studied GASP \citep{Poggianti:2017aa} galaxies to report a similar turnover in the MZGR.
+These studies generally involved a wide range of SEL metallicity diagnostics, the choice of which has been shown to impact the measured gradient \citep{Poetrodjojo:2019aa}.
+However, \citet{Khoram:2025aa} confirmed this turnover by using direct (T$_e$-based) metallicity gradient measurements in a stacked MaNGA sample. \citet{Khoram:2024aa} reported negative-to-flat gradients in the star-forming disks of 11 ram-pressure stripped galaxies at $z\sim0.3$ spanning a stellar mass range of $8 \lesssim$ \logM $\lesssim 10.6$, with lower mass (\logM $<$ 9) galaxies exhibiting flat gradients.
 Additionally, \citet{Franchetto:2021aa} found that for a fixed stellar mass, galaxies with lower gas fraction have flatter gradients (and higher metallicity), implying they are at a more advanced stage of evolution where their gas reservoirs have been depleted and metals have been well mixed in the disk. \citet{Sharda:2021ab} used analytic models to show that the `turnover' occurs beyond a certain stellar mass when the galaxy enters an accretion-dominated phase.
 In this regime, increasing stellar mass leads to inflow of pristine gas to the galaxy center, thus diluting the central metallicity (i.e., flattening) the metallicity profile.
-However, we do not see any such `turnover' for our sample, perhaps due to insufficient range in stellar mass, or perhaps the high-$z$ galaxies have not yet started being dominated by accretion.
-This is consistent with other studies at high-$z$ \citep[e.g.,][]{Jones:2013ab, Jones:2015aa, Leethochawalit:2016aa, Wang:2017aa, Wang:2020aa, Wang:2022aa, Venturi:2024aa, Ju:2025aa, Li:2025ab} who have reported no clear trend between metallicity gradient and stellar mass.
+However, we do not see any such `turnover' for our sample, perhaps due to our insufficient range in stellar mass, or perhaps the high-$z$ galaxies have not yet started being dominated by accretion.
+This is consistent with other studies at $z > 0.5$ \citep[e.g.,][]{Jones:2013ab, Jones:2015aa, Leethochawalit:2016aa, Wang:2017aa, Wang:2020aa, Wang:2022aa, Venturi:2024aa, Ju:2025aa, Li:2025ab} who have reported no trend between metallicity gradient and stellar mass in a large redshift range spanning $0.5 \lesssim z \lesssim 9$.